 A: According to Intuit, their Firm of the Future website is a great resource for moving to the cloud, among other future focused topics, including value pricing and digital marketing.
-Peter Cullen has another great webinar series about how to transition your firm to a Firm of the Future.
-You can register here.

 Q: Do I need to file for a Company Name (DBA) if I want to file for an EIN (Employer Identification Number)?

 A: Obtaining a Doing Business As (DBA) is optional and completely separate from obtaining an EIN.
 Many companies choose a DBA so they can use another name other than their own for their company.
 However, if you are a sole proprietor, you ultimately file under your taxpayer name and Social Security number.
 The IRS uses the EIN to identify the taxpayer and related tax report filings.
 Most sole proprietors don’t need to obtain an EIN and can use their Social Security numbers instead.
 Even so, many prefer to obtain an EIN so they can utilize that number on all tax forms instead of their Social Security number.